 Welcome to St. Margaret Mary Alacoque Parish.
 Please feel free to explore our site to learn more about our parish.
 If you are new to our community, we encourage you to become a member of St. Margaret Mary Alacoque parish.

-The fifth in a series about the Saints of Eucharistic Prayer I:
+Moving along with our look at the Saints of Eucharistic Prayer I:

 God bless us.St.
 Margaret Mary Alacoque pray for us.